A raised bed garden is made with a frame enclosing a growing medium containing the plants you want to grow (see picture above).

 Another benefit is that the soil in a raised bed garden warms earlier in the spring and stays warmer in the fall than the traditional garden.
 Thus your plants will mature earlier and stay productive longer.
 And finally, for those up in years, you do not have to bend over as far to reach the surface of a raised bed.

 How To Build A Raised Bed Garden

 First, determine the size of your frames.
 You can make them as long as you want, usually 6-8 feet.
 But the width should be no wider than you can reach from the side of the frame to the center of the plot, usually 3-4 feet.
 This allows you to reach every spot inside the frame without stepping inside the raised bed.
 You should never step on the soil inside the frames since this compacts the soil.
+A common size for the raised bed is 4 feet x 8 feet.
 The height of the sides should be 8-12 inches (6 inches minimum).

 The frames may be built from practically any material, but wood is most common.
 Simply cut the wood to size and nail or screw it together.

 Locate the frames in a sunny location being aware of the position of the sun so tall plants do not shade smaller plants as the sun moves.

 After locating your frames, cover the ground inside the frames with a minimum 1/2 inch thickness of newspaper.
 Then layer peat moss, straw, steer manure, compost and planting soil to a minimum depth of 6 inches (more the better).
 If you do not have all these materials, fill with the best growing materials you have, but be sure to cover the ground with newspaper first to prevent weeds.